BelgianBiodiversityPlatform/ifbl/data_import/README.rst

 * Read Dimi's mail to see what he expects from this new import.
 * Regarder webapp (migrations)
+* Import details about Geoserver, etc... in data_import_2012/README.txt (to move here)

 Summary
 =======

-This directory contains the updated (2014) import scripts for the IFBL project.
+This directory contains the updated (2014) import scripts and documentation for the IFBL project.

 Input:
 ------